katrien-zoe/context-layer/README.md

 ## Credit

 The four-layer architecture (context, skills, orchestration, integrations) and the idea of a context spine come from [Matteo Tittarelli's AI GTM system](https://www.growthunhinged.com/p/how-to-build-your-ai-gtm-system).
 He published it to be copied.
 This is that structure, extended with the operational layer a marketing lead actually runs and mirrored into a format non-technical teams can use.

+## Using this

+No licence yet.
+Shared as-is.
+Take what's useful, change what doesn't fit, and credit is appreciated but not required.

+If you fill it in for your own company and something in the structure turns out to be wrong, tell me.
+That's the useful feedback.

 ## Who's behind this